The Year in Stocks: The Rally Continues

-Stocks ended 2005 with a surge, pushing all the Morningstar diversified equity categories firmly into positive territory.
+Stocks are ending 2005 with a surge, pushing all the Morningstar diversified equity categories firmly into positive territory.
 Mid-caps and energy-related issues are leading the way, and growth stocks are showing signs of life.
 The rally in equities continued for the third straight year after the bursting of the technology bubble sent stocks reeling from 2000 through 2002.
-The Morningstar U.S. Market Index rose 6.5% for the year, adding about 3% in the final quarter.
+The Morningstar U.S. Market Index rose 6.4% for the year through Dec.
+21, putting on about 3% in the final quarter.